Building and renovating

 Yes.
 A Certificate of Compliance for all plumbing work (valued at $750 or more) and for any in ground sewerage drainage work must be issued to the property owner by a licensed plumber.
 For your protection, the Certificate comes with a 10 year guarantee of the works.

-To learn more, or to verify the compliance certificate you have receive go to the Plumbing Industry Commission website.
+To learn more, or to verify the compliance certificate you have receive go to the Victorian Building Commission website.

 Do I need to submit plans to Central Highlands Water for approval for additions, garages, sheds or walls?